top of page

 Q: Wherefore should we care about this issue. . . where manners come from?

 M: . . .
 And what they're good for.
 Manners are fascinating.
 Harmonizing.
+Manners adapt to changing conditions (affordances).
+That's what makes them fascinating.
 Manners are fluid.
-Manners adapt to changing conditions.
-That's what makes them fascinating.

 Q: What do you mean "fluid"?

 M: Flexible sapiens fluidly (often unconsciously and not rationally) adopts the appropriate manners to fit into any given culture club he/she wants (or is forced) to join.
-The knitting club, the sports team, the family, the nation, the religion, the corporation, – all clubs have their own laws, policies, rules, civilities, and customs, which I umbrella under the term manners.
+The knitting club, the sports team, the family, the nation, the religion, the corporation, – all clubs have their own laws, policies, rules, civilities, and customs, which I call manners.
 A common purpose and manners-in-common encourage group harmony.
 Everyone knows why one needs to behave to fit in.
-But domination (those who set manners) depends on affordances.
+But the domination we choose (those whom we choose to set manners) depends on affordances.
 Affordance is another word for total environmental context, from the personal to the external.
 Affordances determine dominators.

 Q: Stop.
 Be specific.
 What are affordances?

 A: Environment.
 Climate change.
 Economies.
 Enemies.
 Age.
 Health.
 All Contexts.
 Zeitgeist.
+Fire.
+Water.
+Air.
+Earth.
 All the factors you face today as you make your choices about your relationship to the herd's leadership.
 Psychologist James J Gibson coined the term affordance in his 1966 book, The Senses Considered as Perceptual Systems.
-The affordances of the environment are what the environment offers the animal, what it provides or furnishes, either for good or ill.
+The affordances of the environment are what the environment offers the animal, what context provides or furnishes, either for good or ill.
 In reaction to affordances, dominators tailor a club's manners to fit the herd's common purpose.
+Like the common purpose of the individual, the common propose of the culture club is survival.
+In war, the two common purposes (of the individual and the culture club) come into conflict.

-Q: In general, what is a club's common purpose?
+Q: Okay, so what is a culture club's common purpose?

 A: Same as the individual's.
 Safety.
 Survival.
 Renewal.
 Alliances.
 Conquer the enemy.
 Trade with the rival.
 If you're competing in a zero-sum game (hockey), beat the competition.
 If not, maybe trade commodities.
 Currently, as experts warn, sapiens might want to manage the deep-learning potential of Artificial Intelligence (AI).
-Will we choose national dominators who try to halt the deep-learning research?
+Will we choose national dominators to try to halt deep-learning research?
 Or do we fear other nations or rogue states will charge ahead with their own research, leaving ours to bite the dust?
 We are up against some big choices.
+Nuclear deterrence in AI.

-Q: We are.
+Q: We are facing big choices.
 So who are the most culturally agile?
 Men or women?

 M: In socialization, the role that women and children play is certainly the most overlooked.
 Hence the big mistake.